LCO-Embedding/LCO-Embedding/Training/README.md

 bash train_omni.sh
 ```

 The omni training code currently only supports image, text and image-text interleaved as VL code above, aligning with what we did in the paper.
-We will support all modalities (audio, video) after we test the optimal testing soon.
+We will support all modalities (audio, video) after we test the optimal setting soon.